jphumphries/jphumphries/Projects/Oscorp_NIST-CSF_Program_Capstone_Project/Gap_Analysis/Oscorp_Gap_Assessment_Summary.md

 |         **4 — Managed** | Measured, monitored, tested, and reviewed                    |
 |       **5 — Optimized** | Continuously improved using performance and risk information |

-The goal is to target **Level 3** with planned efforts in each category.
+The goal is to target **Level 3** with the planned efforts in each category.
 This will establish a workable foundation before moving to fully mature the implemented controls.

 ------------------------------------------------------------------------